-CONCLUSIONS This study aimed at assessing four main objectives among the Ghanaian consumer which include the habit of reading food labels, why they read food labels, which quality standard logos they were familiar with as well as the awareness of GI concept.
+This study aimed at assessing four main objectives among the Ghanaian consumer which include the habit of reading food labels, why they read food labels, which quality standard logos they were familiar with as well as the awareness of GI concept.

 The results suggest most consumers in this study read food labels and they do so to check the manufacture and expiry date of products.
 Consumers with lowest grade of education were more concerned of date label than highly educated ones.
 The youth and females were familiar with the FDA and GSA logos.

-The findings also showed that majority of Ghanaians have very low findings also showed that majority of Ghanaians have very low and understanding of the concept of GIs.
+The findings also showed that majority of Ghanaians have very low knowledge and understanding of the concept of GIs.
 In conclusion, the development of GI in Ghana may not suffer too much set back.
 The GI is a label and since many consumers are interested in reading food labels, they can be communicated with through the GI as a tool on the relevant information on the food.
 However, a deliberate campaign effort is needed to educate the general public which should particularly emphasize those characteristics of GI food products that can relate to their interests and ethical preferences, for example, reputation, unique sensory characteristics and environmental attributes.